ENHANCE trial: unlocking the immune secrets of breast cancer treatment

 Summary

-This study looks at how chemotherapy given before surgery changes the immune system in people with operable breast cancer.
-Researchers will collect blood samples from 38 participants to see if certain immune cells are linked to how well the tumor responds to treatment.
-The goal is to better understand the body's immune response to breast cancer therapy.
+This study looks at how chemotherapy given before surgery affects the immune system in people with operable breast cancer.
+Researchers will collect blood samples to see if certain immune cells can predict how well the tumor responds to treatment.
+The goal is to better understand the link between the immune system and breast cancer therapy, which could lead to more personalized care in the future.

 Get updates